How governing bodies will operate while schools are closed during the pandemic.

 - headteacher and staff well-being

-Governing bodies may not have the same level of detail about their schools as they would expect to get in normal circumstances.
+Governing bodies may not have the same level of detail about their schools as they would expect in normal circumstances.
 It is important to maintain contact with the headteacher though to ensure wellbeing needs are being met.